 One of the most critical elements of motorcycle safety is ensuring the best visibility possible.
 Current law does not allow side lamps, reducing the visibility of motorcycles from the side.
 This bill would permit, but not require, motorcycles to have appropriate side reflectors or lamps that will make motorcycles more visible to other motorists.

 PRIOR LEGISLATIVE HISTORY:

-EFFECTIVE DATE: On the 60th day after it shall have become law.
+This act shall take effect on the one hundred twentieth day after it shall have become law.